hanami/guides/content/v2.0/views/input-and-exposures.md

 ### Depending on other exposures

 Sometimes one exposure will depend on value of another.
-You can depend on another exposure by naming it as a positional argument for your exposure block.
+You can depend on another exposure by naming it as a positional argument in your exposure block.

 Below, the author exposure depends on the book exposure, allowing the author to be fetched based on the book's `author_id`.

 ```ruby
 # app/views/books/show.rb